opengeospatial/e-learning/source/wmts/text/operations.rst

 A WMTS abstract specification describes the semantics of the resources offered by the servers and requested by the client.
 It specifies the semantics of the ServiceMetadata document, of the Tile images or representations, and of the optional FeatureInfo documents providing descriptions of the maps at specific locations.

 Client-server exchange mechanisms are specified under two distinct architectural styles.
-Under the first "procedural-oriented" style, the requests and responses for GetCapabilities, GetTile and (optional) GetFeatureInfo operations use the encodings of Key-Value Pairs (KVP), "plain-old XML" (POX) messages, or XML messages embedded in SOAP envelopes.
+Under the first "procedural-oriented" style, the requests and responses for GetCapabilities, GetTile and (optional) GetFeatureInfo operations use the encodings of Key-Value Pair (KVP) requests with "plain-old XML" (POX) responses or XML messages embedded in SOAP envelopes.

-Under the second "resource-oriented" style, request mechanisms and an endpoint publishing strategy are specified to enable an approach more closely resembling that of `REpresentational State Transfer (REST) <http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm>`_, particularly `Richardson Maturity Model Level 1 <http://docs.opengeospatial.org/guides/16-057r1.html#_rest_and_open_geospatial_resources>`_.
-This approach is based on web URL endpoints that enable clients to directly access the ServiceMetadata, Tile, and FeatureInfo resources as documents (i.e., the request is implicit in the URL itself).
+Under the second "resource-oriented" style, request mechanisms and an endpoint publishing strategy are specified to enable an approach more closely resembling that of `REpresentational State Transfer (REST) <http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm>`_.
+This approach is based on web URL endpoints that enable clients to directly access the ServiceMetadata, Tile, and FeatureInfo resources as documents.
+The request is implicit in the URL itself.

 Under a resource-oriented style, a scalable WMTS service could be created using no image processing logic at all by pre-rendering images and relying only on an ordinary web server to return the static ServiceMetadata XML document and provide the image tile files.
 The images are considered by the HTTP protocol to be standard web resources, and providers could leverage their existing technologies to improve the flow of those resources to requesting clients.